tahseen447/meetup-cli-app/README.md

 # MeetupCli

 Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/meetup_cli`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This gem allows user to scan through multiple events around the neighbourhood.
+Simply select the category and activity and find the latest meetups in the upcoming weeks.

 ## Installation